Dawnstar8411/RandLA-Net-PyTorch/README.md

-# KPConv-PyTorch
+# RandLA-Net-PyTorch
-PyTorch Implementation of KPCNN
+PyTorch Implementation of RandlA-Net